EuleMitKeule/device-tools/README.md

 A custom Home Assistant integration that allows you to modify and interact with devices.

 > [!CAUTION]
-> This integration is still in development and has the potential to permanently modify your configuration in a bad way.
-> The stability will improve with the full release of `2.0.0`.
+> I strongly recommend to back up your Home Assistant instance before using this integration, as it modifies core data.

-## Roadmap
+## Features

-The integration will allow the user to...
+The integration allows the user to...

-* [x] Modify static device attributes
+* Modify device attributes
-* [x] Assign entities to devices
+* Assign entities to devices
-* [x] Create new devices
+* Create new devices
-* [x] Merge devices
+* Merge devices
-* [x] Automatically revert any modification on removal
+* Automatically revert any modification on removal

 # Installation